 Jean-Francois Millet was an artist who occupied the very core of the Barbizon movement.
 As he undoubtedly would have wished, his pictures have always taken precedence over his life, and the facts of his unremarkable biography are not well-known.
 Born into a moderately successful land-owning family in Gruchy in 1814, he went as a youth to study in Cherbourg with a local portrait painter and later with Lang1ois, a student of Gros.
-His last formal instruction was in Paris, where he worked in the studio of the history painter Paul Delaroche from 1837 until1840.
+His last formal instruction was in Paris, where he worked in the studio of the history painter Paul Delaroche from 1837 until 1840.
 In 1841 he returned to Cherbourg to set himself up as a portrait painter and he married for the first time.
 As it did through much of his career, success eluded Millet in these early years.
 His young wife Pauline’s death of consumption in 1844 was probably the deciding factor in his move to Le Havre in 1845 and later the same year back to Paris in the company of Catherine Lemaire.
-Catherine was a domestic servant who could neither read nor write, but she remained Millet’s companion, bearing him nine children between 1846 and 1863; they were married in a civil ceremony in 1853 and in a religious one in 1875, seventeen days before the artist’s death.
+Catherine was a domestic servant unable to read or write, but she remained Millet’s companion, bearing him nine children between 1846 and 1863; they were married in a civil ceremony in 1853 and in a religious one in 1875, seventeen days before the artist’s death.

 In Paris, Millet established friendships with men who were to become his partners in the movement to change the way the world looked at landscape—future colleagues such as Troyon, Diaz, Jacque, Daumier and Rousseau.
 With their help he began to sell a few paintings, and found his first officially recognized success.
 Following the Revolution of 1848, Millet became increasingly interested in peasant scenes and types with a stoic, almost biblical, realism.
 Although Millet was not a committed revolutionary, his images from this time on reflected a true concern for contemporary problems and became increasingly somber.
 The proceeds from a state commission freed Millet to leave Paris in 1849 for Barbizon, where he joined his new friends and devoted himself to peasant life and rural scenes.
 During the next few years he painted some of his best known images, including Harvesters (1849), The Sower (1850) (exhibited in the same Salon with Courbet’s Stonebreakers and Burial at Ornans) and Harvesters Resting (1853), but financial success did not follow.
 He had, by this time, numerous American admirers.
 One of them, the Boston painter William Morris Hunt, visited Barbizon in 1851 and wrote of Millet: “I found him working in a cellar, three feet underground, his pictures mildewing with the dampness, as there was no floor.
 I bought as much of his work as I could.”
 This purchase included The Sawer for $60.
 His lifelong friend and supporter Alfred Sensier gave Millet canvas and paint in exchange for works of art, and Rousseau purchased several works.
 Through the 1850s Millet’s reputation slowly grew and as his market developed he was finally able to feel confident in the path he had chosen.